nathwill/chef-haproxy-ng/README.md

 ### haproxy-ng::default

-Most users will not find this useful, it is primarily intended as a simple example of the resources, and a useful testing target.
+Configures a default 'haproxy' instance and service via the `config`, `tuning`, and `proxies` cookbook attributes (which correspond to the resource attributes).

-Of particular use are the node-search -> backend server conversion, the example use of the `Haproxy::Helpers#proxy` method, and the pattern of an instance of the `haproxy_instance` resource notifying a config-validating resource, which in turn notifies the service resource to reload.
+This recipe also provides a useful example of using the provided helper to map a list of proxies by name to their corresponding resources in the resource collection via the `Haproxy::Helpers#proxy` method.
+It also illustrates the suggested pattern of proxying service reloads through a validating execute resource.

 ### haproxy-ng::install